This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Chill.
-Cover and refrigerate for at least 30 minutes, but no longer than 24 hours prior to serving.
+- Cover and refrigerate for at least 30 minutes, but no longer than 24 hours prior to serving.

-- Serve.
-Right before serving, chiffonade 5 mint leaves by stacking the leaves on top of each other, rolling them into a cigar-like shape, and then slice the leaves into thin ribbons.
+- Right before serving, chiffonade 5 mint leaves by stacking the leaves on top of each other, rolling them into a cigar-like shape, and then slice the leaves into thin ribbons.
 Add the prepared fruit salad and gently toss to combine.
 Transfer the fruit salad into a serving bowl and serve immediately.

 Equipment